 UBC Dentistry is committed to delivering outstanding research-intensive MSc and PhD graduate studies in the field of Craniofacial Science.
 Studies can be done in the areas of population health, oral health-related clinical research including both interventional and observational studies, and basic science research in the areas of biomaterials, cell biology, developmental biology, microbiology and molecular biology.

-We have recently expanded our clinical training programs to include endodontics, orthodontics, pediatric dentistry, periodontics, and prosthodontics.
-All must be completed in combination with an MSc or PhD degree.
+Our clinical training programs include endodontics, orthodontics, pediatric dentistry, periodontics, and prosthodontics.
+Specialty training must be completed in combination with an MSc or PhD degree.
 These programs complement our General Practice Residency Program and Oral Medicine and Oral Pathology Residency Program.
 Our combined educational approach ensures that newly graduated clinicians are well prepared to critically evaluate new treatment modalities as they are developed, and participate actively in clinical research.

 Opened in March 2006, the Nobel Biocare Oral Health Centre is the hub of UBC Dentistry patient care and clinical learning.
 The 39,000 sq. ft clinical facility accommodates 144 operatories, a state-of-the-art central sterilization dispensary, as well as a suite of seminar rooms, clinical laboratories and radiology units.
 A networked chairside software system manages patient information and stores digital images.
 The Nobel Biocare Oral Health Centre uses state-of-the-art technology and an innovative architectural design to create a modern, efficient space for clinical learning, community service and research.